Vikas-rawat1/daz3d-clone/README.md

 # Daz 3D

-Welcome to the Daz3D Clone Landing Page!
+Welcome to the Daz3D Clone Landing Page in REACT!

 This project is a simplified clone of the popular 3D modeling and animation software, Daz3D.
 Our landing page provides a glimpse into the core functionalities of Daz3D, offering users a preview of what they can expect from our clone.